shopwp/documentation/docs/getting-started/syncing.md

 ### Sync stuck at "Fetching Shopify data"

+A common reason for this issue is not having any collections selected when choosing to sync collections.
+Open the ShopWP syncing settings and find the "Sync products from collections" setting.
+Make sure _at least one collection_ is selected.
+Try syncing again.

+If you don't want to sync collections, then uncheck the "Collections" option under "Which Shopify data do you want to sync"?
+You can then try syncing again.

-This can happen if you have redirects placed inside your [`.htaccess`](https://wordpress.org/documentation/article/htaccess/) file.
+This can also happen if you have redirects placed inside your [`.htaccess`](https://wordpress.org/documentation/article/htaccess/) file.

 Try opening your `.htaccess` file and replacing the contents with the below.
 Save the file and try syncing again.